 - 2004 - Athol Murray College of Notre Dame, Medal of Honour

-Steve has organized Harvard’s real estate management activities for over 25 years.
-He is the licensed broker for Harvard Property Management Inc. in Saskatchewan.
+Steve has organized Harvard’s real estate management activities for the past 27 years.
+He is a member of Harvard's senior leadership team and the licensed Associate Broker for Harvard Property Management Inc. in Saskatchewan.

 James joined Harvard Developments Inc. in 2010 as General Counsel.
 Prior to joining Harvard, James was a partner and led the real estate team in the Regina office of MacPherson Leslie & Tyerman LLP.